lbl-srg/obc/specification/source/draftTaggingConcept.rst

 n - block has 0:no parameters, 1:only protected parameters, 2: parameters user can edit, 3: both 1 and 2

 I'm inclined to hide this "old school" standardized schema, since it might limit the ease of use and extendability.
-However we might want to store something like that internally, if we can make use of it. e.g. pull all tagging info from a block that feeds into a block that we are observing.
+However we might want to store some unique identifier internally, if we can make use of it [e.g. pull all tagging info from a block that feeds into a block that we are observing and have that be a parameter value placed under "isFedBy" parameter [if parameter used as a tag]]

 s - serial number